agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 var transition = worldAndStart.world.transition;

 // TODO Instead of this function, can we just do simulate?
-// Or else just store the observation somewhere.
+// Or else just store the observed sequence somewhere

 var makeTrajectory = function(state) {
   var observation = fullObserve(state);